Construction Costs | DIN 276

 General information on determining construction costs

 The assessment and determination of construction costs is fundamentally defined and regulated in DIN 276 (Costs in Construction).
-Particularly in specialized planning for building construction, cost estimation at various levels according to this DIN standard is generally required.
-According to DIN 276, costs for new construction and renovation are organized and determined from pure building technology, technical building equipment (electrical, heating, plumbing, air conditioning, ventilation, wastewater, etc.) to complete external facilities in individual firmly assigned cost groups.
-The goal is to present all incurred costs transparently and comparably according to individual building trades in order to create a solid foundation for design and execution planning as a planning or architectural office.
+Especially in specialized planning for building construction, cost estimation at various levels according to this DIN standard is generally required as binding.
+According to DIN 276, costs for new construction and renovation are organized and determined from pure construction technology, technical building equipment (electrical, heating, plumbing, climate, ventilation, wastewater, etc.) to all exterior facilities in individual, firmly assigned cost groups.
+The goal is to present all incurred costs transparently and comparably according to individual construction trades in order to create a solid foundation for design and execution planning as a planning or architectural office.

 Cost Determination

-Cost determination serves as the basis for cost control, for planning and procurement decisions, and is divided into different levels.
-Cost determination simultaneously serves as proof of incurred construction costs.
-Here, individual costs are subdivided into predefined cost groups to ensure correct traceability later.
-In cost determination according to HOAI, costs for building technology and general building technology must be comprehensively recorded and broken down.
+Cost determination serves as the basis for cost control, for planning and procurement decisions, and is divided into various levels.
+Cost determination simultaneously serves as proof of the construction costs incurred.
+The individual costs are divided into predefined cost groups to ensure correct traceability later.
+In cost determination according to HOAI, costs for construction technology and general building technology must be comprehensively recorded and broken down.
 The following methods can practically be applied for cost determination.

 Cost Estimation

-Cost estimation itself generally serves as the basis for basic requirements determination as well as for the initial phases in specialized planning (for example, preliminary planning – service phase 3 according to HOAI).
-The client's task description and the first available construction documents generally serve as the basis.
+Cost estimation itself generally serves as the basis for fundamental determination as well as for the initial phases in specialized planning (for example, preliminary planning – service phase 3 according to HOAI).
+The client's task definition and the first available construction documents generally serve as the basis.

 Cost Calculation